flore77/looks-same/README.md

 ## Building diff image as a Buffer

-If you don't want the diff image to be written on disk, then you can pass {save: false} to the createDiff method.
-The callback will then receive a Buffer containing the diff as the 2nd argument.
+Proposal: If you don't want the diff image to be written on disk, then you can pass `{save: false}` to the `createDiff` method.
+The callback will then receive a `Buffer` containing the diff as the 2nd argument.
 Default is to save the image on disk.

 ```javascript
 looksSame.createDiff({